-Artisan bread is handcrafted in small batches using simple, wholesome ingredients such as flour, water, yeast, and salt.
+Artisan bread is handcrafted in small batches using simple, wholesome ingredients such as flour, water, yeast (Yeast is active or not?), and salt.
 True artisan bread takes a long time to make and is never mass-produced.
 Some examples of artisan bread include ciabatta, brioche, and focaccia.

 Read on to learn more about what sets artisan bread apart, how it compares to “regular” bread, where to find artisan bread, and how to make your own.